defi-wonderland/handbook/docs/development/overview.md

+---
+title: Overview
+sidebar_position: 1
+pagination_next: development/frontend/best-practices
+---

 # How we build

 We live in a space where code is law, and law is fragile.

 In Wonderland we care about crafting systems that lasts.
-Every line we write carries consequences — sometimes financial, sometimes reputational, sometimes ethical.
+Every line we write carries consequences, sometimes financial, sometimes reputational, sometimes ethical.

 ## We believe great engineering happens at the intersection of curiosity and discipline.

 That means saying *no* to shortcuts.
-That means understanding why code patterns matter, why onboarding isn’t a formality, and why tests are not an afterthought.
+That means understanding why code patterns matter, why onboarding isn't a formality, and why tests are not an afterthought.
 We do not separate writing from thinking — or thinking from responsibility.

-Here, you’ll find the foundations of how we build:
+Here, you'll find the foundations of how we build:

 - How we onboard people across roles
 - What we expect in Solidity, frontend, and offchain code
 - How we write and share research with clarity and care